 (no routine screening)

-*The USPSTF recommends against telling all women aged 40-49 years they should have mammograms.
-The decision to start screening every 2 years before the age of 50 years should be an individual one.
-It should be based on each person’s values regarding specific risks and benefits.
+*Individualized screening is the decision to start screening every 1-2 years before the age of 50 years.
+It should be based on each person’s values regarding specific risks and benefits after a discussion with your doctor.

 |USPSTF||No recommendations were made*||Not recommended*|